Status and phase

 Subjects will receive study treatment until treatment discontinuation for one of the reasons listed below.
 However, subjects may discontinue study treatment or withdraw their consent to participate in the study at any time without prejudice.
 All reasons for discontinuation or withdrawal from trial will be recorded.

-Subjects who progress on the initial doublet regimen do not have to discontinue study treatment at that time.
+Subjects who progress on the initial study drug regimen do not have to discontinue study treatment at that time.
 Rather, they will add mFOLFOX6 and either bevacizumab or panitumumab and continue on study treatment.
-Patients who have complete response or prolonged stable disease may also elect to end study therapy after a discussion with their treating physician and with approval of the principal investigator.
+Patients who have complete response or prolonged stable disease may also elect to end study therapy after a discussion with their treating physician and with approval of the PI.
 Reasons for subject discontinuation may include, but are not limited to, the following:

 Enrollment